Kintyre/ksconf/docs/source/dyn/cli.rst

                             Symlinks to files are always followed.
       --set-version VERSION
                             Set application version.
-By default the application version is read from default/app.conf
+By default the application version is read from default/app.conf.
+Placeholder
+                            variables such as '{{git_tag}}' can be used here.
       --set-build BUILD     Set application build number.
       --allow-local         Allow the 'local' folder to be kept as-is WARNING:
                             This goes against Splunk packaging practices, and will